Hukasx0/JuiceKeeper/README.md

 ### Temperature Monitoring
 Battery temperature is read directly from the `AppleSmartBattery` IOKit service — no kernel extensions, no drivers, no elevated privileges.
 When temperature exceeds your threshold, you'll receive a warning notification and the menu bar icon turns red.

+### Battery Health
+JuiceKeeper reads battery health metrics from the `AppleSmartBattery` IOKit service using standard macOS APIs:
+- **Cycle count** — Total charge cycles completed
+- **Maximum capacity** — Calculated as `AppleRawMaxCapacity / DesignCapacity × 100%`, matching the value shown in macOS System Information
+- **Condition** — The system-reported `BatteryHealth` string

+These values are refreshed alongside regular battery polling (default: every 15 seconds).
+All fields are optional and gracefully hidden if unavailable on your hardware or macOS version.

 ### Keep Awake Feature
 If enabled, JuiceKeeper prevents idle system sleep while charging **until the threshold is reached**.
 Once your battery reaches the configured threshold, the sleep prevention is automatically released.
 This ensures alerts fire even during long charging sessions with the display off.
 The display can still sleep normally.